 I think we all had very nice encounters with people as we walked and had the opportunity to chat about the day.
 And it was so encouraging to see people reading the cards so carefully as they were passed around.

-– Vinie Burrows for the Granny Peace Brigade
+– Marty Rajandran for the Granny Peace Brigade

 Committed to the struggle to make a safe and peaceful world for all children and grandchildren